sophiapenate/show-finder/README.md

 # Show Finder

 ## Description
-A easy way to find concerts around you from bands you like or, similar artists!
+An easy way to find concerts around you for artists similar to those you love!

 ## User Story
 AS AN avid concert-goer<br>
-I WANT to find concerts near me for bands similar to one I like<br>
+I WANT to find concerts near me for artists similar to one I like<br>
 SO THAT I can discover new music at live shows.

 ## Languages Used
-HTML/CSS and JAVASCRIPT
+* HTML
+* CSS
+* JavaScript

 ## CSS Framework
 * [Foundation](https://get.foundation/sites/docs/)